nss-day-cohort-20/ms2-milestone-challenge-An-AngryBear/README.md

 1. Put a standard Bootstrap navbar element at the top of your page.
 1. Put a text input field in the navigation bar.
 1. Make sure you display all properties of the car in the DOM.
 Basic styling is up to you.
 1. Make sure that each car card element has a CSS class which adds a black border around it.
-1. When you click on one of the car elements, change the width of the border to a higher value, and change the background color to any other color of your choosing.
+1. When you click on one of the car elements, change the width of the border to a higher value, and change the background color to any ot her color of your choosing.
 1. Also, on click of the car element, clear the value of the text input in the navbar, and put the [cursor in the text input](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/focus).
 1. When you start typing into the navbar's text input, the **description**, and only that property, of the currently selected car should be bound to what you are typing in and match it exactly.